rbakx/UnityRobot_/Com-lib/README.md

 1. Download the Asio archive
 2. Extract it in, for example, `C:\asio`
 3. Now [create the user environment variable](http://www.computerhope.com/issues/ch000549.htm) `ASIO_DIR` and point to the `C:\asio\include` folder
-4. If you have an instance of Visual Studio already running, restart Visual Studio in order to reload the user environment variables.
+4. If you have an instance of Visual Studio already running, restart Visual Studio in order to reload the user environment variables

+Lastly, we will install Protocol Buffers:

 ###### Linux
 To install the Google Test Framework, follow these steps:

-1. Download the Google Test Framework archive
-2. Extract it anywhere you want
-3. Run `sudo apt-get install autoconf automake libtool curl make g++ unzip` to install the required tools
+1. Run `sudo apt-get install autoconf automake libtool curl make g++ unzip` to install the required tools
+2. Download the Google Test Framework archive
+3. Extract it anywhere you want
-3. Use `cmake` to generate the Makefile
+4. Use `cmake` to generate the Makefile
-4. Run `make` and afterwards run `sudo make install`
+5. Run `make` and afterwards run `sudo make install`

 We will now install Asio: